ytingchang/esp32-dashboard/README.md

-download lvgl and set up
+download lvgl and set up as a separate directory